Public Safety Department

 - As many as one quarter of female students experience sexual assault over the course of their college career.

-- Approximately 90% of victims of sexual assault on college campuses know their attacker.
+- Approximately 90 percent of victims of sexual assault on college campuses know their attacker.

 Obstacles Facing College Students